How much does your business rely on data and technology, and what would failure cost?

 In this regard, cloud backup solutions are the ideal option.
 They ensure that you have data backups available, allowing you to resume operations at full capacity swiftly.

 It's no wonder organizations turning to cloud backup services are rising daily.
-Data suggests that the global cloud backup market value will reach $6.82 by 2025.
+Data suggests that the global cloud backup market value will reach $6.82 billion by 2025.
 This is courtesy of an annual compound growth rate of 23.4%.

 Read on to learn about cloud backup solutions and where you can get the best services.

 A cloud backup solution is a service in which the data stored in a physical location is duplicated and sent to a remote server.

 Companies choose to back up to the cloud for protection against data loss and corruption.
 Moreover, it ensures that data remains accessible in case of:

 Cloud backup is also known as remote or online backup.
 And since a third party manages the infrastructure and hardware, it's also known as backup as a service (BaaS).